 With the sun, and all the hill walking, we found ourselves dehydrating quickly.
-Make sure to drink plenty of water when walking around.
+Make sure to drink plenty of water when walking around during your Porto Itinerary.

 Take it slow, enjoy the streets and Insta-perfect photo opportunities

 Porto is not a city that moves particularly quickly.
 Service in restaurants and bars can take ages.
 Getting around can be slow because of all the hills.
 However, we quite enjoyed the slow pace.
-It is more pleasant in the heat, and gives plenty of time to soak up all the small sights and quirks that we would otherwise have missed.
-Porto has some amazingly decorative buildings, clad variously in tiles, artwork and even flowers.
+It is more pleasant in the heat and gives plenty of time to soak up all the small sights and quirks on our Porto itinerary that we would otherwise have missed.
+The city has some amazingly decorative buildings, clad variously in tiles, artwork and even flowers.
 It is a pleasure just to walk around and look.

 Our itinerary for three days in Porto